Check out how much fun we have! Such an inspirational day!

 Local Businesses - Pilates Plus, Black Rock Cafe, Bridge Chiro...

 How many porta-potties will be on the Course: Fortunately, there are plenty of bathroom opportunities along the course.
 Along the waterfront before you drop down to Beaches, there will be a Porta potty.
 At Mile 2, you will pass Beaches Restaurant and they have agreed to allow all Girlfriends participants to use their restrooms.
 At about Mile 3.5, you'll pass bathroom spots in Marine Park (if it gets crowded and you're brave, feel free to take over the guys bathrooms too!).
 At Mile 5, you'll pass the restrooms in Wintler Park and we’ve ordered an extra porta-potty.
 You'll pass the Marine Park bathrooms again at around mile 6.
 You'll have the opportunity to use the Bathrooms at Beaches as we pass them again at around Mile 8 and the additional porta potty along the waterfront trail.
 At about Mile 9, you'll pass 2 Porta Potties that we've set up at Reserve and 5th street.
-At about Mile 10, you'll be travelling around the new Fred Meyer complex with lots of quick restroom stops at the local restaurants such as the Rock Woodfire Pizza, Subway, Panda express etc. which have all been notified and agreed to allow a bunch of sweaty girlfriends to use their restrooms.
+At about Mile 10, you'll be traveling around the new Fred Meyer complex with lots of quick restroom stops at the local restaurants such as the Rock Woodfire Pizza, Subway, Panda express etc. which have all been notified and agreed to allow a bunch of sweaty girlfriends to use their restrooms.
 You'll pass the Reserve and 5th porta potties again at about Mile 11.5 and finally, at about mile 12, you can opt for a final restroom stop because we ordered another Porta potty for the top of the Fort Vancouver hill.
 We'll post signs at each opportunity-plenty of options for even the most menopausal, bladder-challenged woman!

 Where should my family go to cheer me along?
 Good spots for your loved ones are: